mlabs-haskell/seath/milestone-3-demo.md

 [Test.Examples.Addition.Demo.SeathUsers](./off-chain/test/Examples/Addition/Demo/SeathUsers.purs)

-Unlike the leader setup, nodes that will act as users in the demo are not started as full `Seath nodes`.
-This is done for convenience, so that the output of all users can be observed in one terminal and there will be no distracting logs from the processes executed by the leader logic.
-Additionally, it is easier to automate and run demo scenarios this way.
+In contrast to the leader setup, nodes that will act as users in the demo are not started as full `Seath nodes`.
+Instead, only "internal" `UserNodes` are started.
+This approach has several benefits:

+- Simplified demo scenario setup, as there is no need to configure a full `Seath node`.
+- Only logs from user logic are printed to the terminal.
+Leader logic generates a lot of logs while running, and there is no logging configuration in Seath yet.
+- Easier building of automated scenarios for demo purposes, which can be fine-tuned this way.

 We use the framework function `mkUserConfig` to configure the nodes in the same way as we did in the leader setup. `mkUserConfig` will install all required network handlers.